FlavScents AInsights Entry: Ethyl Butyrate (CAS: 105-54-4)

 9. Confidence & Data Quality Notes

-Data on ethyl butyrate is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, though specific use levels may vary by application.
-No significant data gaps or regulatory ambiguities are noted.
+The data on ethyl butyrate is well-established, with comprehensive documentation available from authoritative sources.
+Industry practices are well-documented, although some variability in use levels may exist due to formulation-specific requirements.
+No significant data gaps or regulatory ambiguities are noted, providing a high level of confidence in the available information.

 Citation hooks: FlavScents